Visiting the UK's Coastline and the Artwork it Inspires

 Joe's soft and natural colour palette and the rustic effect of paint etched onto wood create paintings which are both delicate and dramatic, and which emulate her natural landscape subjects beautifully.

-For a wonderfully whimsical observation of our beautiful British coastline, just take a look at the paintings of Gary Walton.
+For a wonderfully whimsical perception of our beautiful British coastline, just take a look at the paintings of Gary Walton.
 His work is exquisitely observed, yet has an air of fantasy and is characteristically quirky.

 Using predominantly cool blues and and lilacs, Gary punctuates his paintings of moonlit harbours, cottage-scattered clifftops and reimagined dorset landmarks with rich reds and deep zesty oranges, defined by strong dark lines and shadow.